 Several other treaties would be signed later that year and in 1765, though Pontiac himself would not sign a peace treaty officially ending Pontiac’s Rebellion until 1766.

 It is important to note that the British did not defeat the Native American nations in this rebellion.
 The midwest nations more than held their own against British forces and chose to sign peace treaties of their own accord.
+Nearly two thousand Anglo-American settlers and four hundred British soldiers died in the war.3

 There were several reasons for this.
 Firstly, the Native American nations began to run low on supplies and ammunition.
 Though they held off the British thus far, their capacity to continue the rebellion was severely diminished.